trivett/gastby-portfolio/content/pages/about.md

 ## The remains of my day

-I ride my bike a lot.
-[Follow me on Strava](https://www.strava.com/athletes/2308892)!
-I'm a fan of nice long rides into the sticks and I plan on posting more field notes from my rides on this blog.
+I ride my bike a lot. ([Follow me on Strava](https://www.strava.com/athletes/2308892))!
+I like a nice long rides into the sticks and I plan on posting more field notes from my rides on this blog.

-I read a bunch.
-Nonfiction, dominated by history stuff (not History channel stuff), novels, and graphic novels mostly.
-I'm also picking up Spanish where I can.
+I read a bunch, also picking up Spanish where I can.

 I'm also getting into birding lately.

 Please drop me a line to get in touch!

+---

-In case you want to know how I made this website, it came from [this Gatsby starter](https://github.com/alxshelepenok/gatsby-starter-lumen#deploy-with-netlify) by Alexander Shelepenok.
+In case you are wondering, this website was made with [this Gatsby starter](https://github.com/alxshelepenok/gatsby-starter-lumen#deploy-with-netlify) by Alexander Shelepenok.